-6.5 To supplement the hall's income the trustees hold a number of fundraising events in the hall during the year which are also a means of promoting community involvement.
-There are twice yearly village breakfasts held in the hall, an annual Burns Night, Drama productions such as pantomimes and murder mystery evenings, quizzes, Bingo, skittles, and plant sales.
-In addition, the local parochial church council holds their Christmas Bazaar and their harvest lunch in the hall.

-6.6 The village hall boasts a sign designed by noted local artist Colin Simmonds as well as a large ceramic field map of the village on the western side of the hall constructed by local ceramicist Mark de la Torre.

-6.7 The parish church of St Peter & St Paul is located in Stoke Lacy.
+- To supplement the hall's income the trustees hold a number of fundraising events in the hall during the year which are also a means of promoting community involvement.
+There are twice yearly village breakfasts held in the hall, plays and murder mystery evenings, quizzes, Bingo, skittles, and plant sales.
+In addition, the local parochial church council holds their Christmas Bazaar and their harvest lunch in the hall. - 5.6 The Village Hall boasts a sign designed by noted local artist Colin Simmonds as well as a large ceramic field map of the village on the western side of the hall constructed by local ceramicist Mark de la Torre. - 5.7 The parish church of St Peter & St Paul is located in Stoke Lacy.
 Improvements to the church were made at the beginning of the 21st century when a new kitchen and toilet facilities were installed.
 Most recently with the help of a £100,000 grant from the Heritage Lottery Fund a major refurbishment of the shingle tower and the north nave roof was successfully undertaken.
 This was the first major work done to the fabric of the building since 1863.
-Along with the building work a number of related heritage projects took place including a large fete celebrating the Morgan connection to the church and village which took place in July 2019 attended by over 1,000 people and with over 140 local volunteers who contributed towards the success of the event.
+Along with the building renovations a number of related heritage projects took place including a large

-6.8 The church itself is administered by the parochial church council and church wardens.
-Church services take place on the fourth Sunday each month in normal circumstances.
-The church forms part of the Bromyard benefice and is served by the vicar of St Peter's in Bromyard.

-Congregations are usually small consisting of fewer than twenty people but the major Christian festivals of Easter, Harvest festival and Christmas as well as Remembrance Sunday see congregations of fifty or more attendees.

-6.9 In order to maintain the fabric of the building and to ensure enough funds to pay the parish share to the diocese of Hereford, the PCC hold a number of fundraising events throughout the year.
-These include an annual fete in the church and churchyard, concerts and lectures, flower and arts festivals and other events which take place in the church, the village hall or in parishioners' homes.
+- fete in July 2019 celebrating the church and village's connection to the Morgan family.
+It was attended by over 1,000 people and engaged over 100 local volunteers who contributed towards the success of the event. - 5.8 The church itself is administered by the parochial church council.
+Church services take place each Sunday.
+The major Christian festivals of Easter, Harvest Festival and Christmas as well as Remembrance Sunday are also celebrated.
+The church forms part of the Bromyard Benefice and shares a vicar with St Peter's in Bromyard.
+Congregations are usually small consisting of fewer than twenty people but the major Christian festivals of Easter, Harvest festival and Christmas as well as Remembrance Sunday see congregations of fifty or more attendees. - 5.9 In order to maintain the fabric of the building and to ensure enough funds to pay the Parish share to the diocese of Hereford, the PCC hold a number of fundraising events throughout the year including: